nateabele/agent-container/README.md

 A Docker container environment for AI agents with headless browser automation capabilities, fish shell, and development tools.

+## Starting a New Project

+1. Run `./bin/init-project.sh` in the directory of the `.../new-project`
+2. Paste `METAPROMPT.md` into an LLM, replacing `[PROJECT DESCRIPTION]` with the actual description of the project.
+3. Save the output as `new-project/PROMPT.md`
+4. Set additional environment variables and volume mounts in `.env` and `docker-compose.yml`
+4. Run `up` to build the project container, and `docker-agent` to ssh into it

 ## Features

 ### 🐚 Shell Environment